MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 |||

 > [!Note]
-> The G2 certificate can be obtained from [Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify/#download-a-copy-of-fcpca-g2).
+> The G2 certificate can be obtained from http://repo.fpki.gov/fcpca/fcpcag2.crt.

 ## Potential issues